 There are many causes of trucking accidents, and pinpointing the exact cause requires specialized legal knowledge.
 Once the cause of an accident is determined, the next step is to assign liability and then demand the maximum amount of compensation needed for a victim to fully recover.
-In Charleston, WV, the attorneys at Campbell & Smith can help evaluate and pursue your case.
-Our driver inattentiveness and trucking accidents attorneys fight for every component of damage suffered, to ensure our clients are made whole again after a trucking accident.
+In Charleston, WV, the attorneys at Campbell & Smith, PLLC can help evaluate and pursue your case.
+Our driver inattentiveness and trucking accidents legal team fight for every component of damage suffered, to ensure our clients are made whole again after a trucking accident.
 Most trucking accidents result in devastating and lifelong injury, and we work hard to make sure you obtain all you are entitled to receive.

 What Is Driver Inattentiveness?